alerta/vagrant-try-alerta/README.md

 $ vagrant ssh alerta-riemann
 ```

-To use the command-line tools:
+To use the command-line tools on the Alerta-Nagios3 vagrant box, for example, run:

 ```
+$ vagrant ssh alerta-nagios3 -- -A
 $ alert-query
 $ alert-sender
 ```

+Each vagrant box is configured to use a different IP address:

 | VM Image       | IP Address    |
 | -------------- | --------------|